 Fundamentals of Engineering (FE) Exam Information

 The Fundamentals of Engineering (FE) Exam is now given via computer-based testing (CBT).
 You can take the FE exam at any approved Pearson VUE testing center.
-Pearson VUE testing centers can be found at http://ncees.org/exams/cbt/testing-center-locations/.
-Please review the NCEES Examinee Guide prior to starting the exam registration process which can be found at: http://ncees.org/exams/cbt/examinee-guide/
+Please review the NCEES Examinee Guide prior to starting the exam registration process which can be found at: https://account.ncees.org/login

 You no longer have to be within two semesters of graduating to take the exam.
 You may take the exam when you feel you are ready.
-To register, please go to http://ncees.org/exams/state-pages/north-dakota-exam-registration/.
-When registering, make sure that you select ND as your Licensing Board.
+To register, please go to http://ncees.org/engineering/#north-dakota and select ND as your Licensing Board.
 You will also be required to choose which exam you will be taking (i.e.: FE Civil, FE Mechanical, FE Other Disciplines).
-Within 72 hours of submitting your registration, the ND State Board will send you a link.
-Make sure you follow the link to complete the registration process.
-Here you will choose your testing date and location for your exam.

 There are four testing windows with each lasting two months.
 Exam appointments will be available in January-February, April-May, July-August and October-November.
 You may take the exam only one time per testing window and no more than three times in a 12-month period, which begins with your first attempt.
 Candidates registering to take the FE exam will be required to pay NCEES directly for all exam-related fees.
 To learn more about this, please go to: http://ncees.org/engineering/fe/